 The inquiry recommended that solar system owners are paid a price that better reflects the wholesale cost of electricity at the time they sell it into the grid.
 As a result of the findings, retailers will be able to offer customers either single-rate or a time-varying feed-in tariff from 1 July 2018.

 Solar system owners will also have the opportunity to shop around to choose a tariff-type that best suits their individual circumstances.

 We calculate the minimum feed-in tariff by forecasting the wholesale price of electricity for the year ahead.
 The wholesale price varies across different times of the day due to changing supply and demand.
 As solar panels generally export power between certain hours of the day, we only use the forecast wholesale price for electricity during these ‘solar hours’.

 We also consider the costs that are avoided when your retailer buys your solar power instead of power from a large scale generator.
 This includes the cost of power that is normally lost when it travels long distances through the transmission network from a large central generator and the cost of the fees and charges your retailer would normally pay to the Australian Energy Market Operator when they buy wholesale energy.

 The minimum feed in tariff also includes a price that is paid to account for the avoided social cost of carbon attributable to a reduction in air pollution due to the energy exported by your solar panels.
-This rate is currently set at 2.5 cents per kilowatt hour (c/kWh).
+This rate is currently set by the Victorian Government at 2.5 cents per kilowatt hour (c/kWh).

 Got a question?